June 29 ,2017

 Test & Maintain your smoke alarm system

 Installing a highly advanced fire alarm system is a great choice but nothing works better if the system is not taken care of.
 It is advised to change the smoke detector batteries once per year, but do you follow that advice?
-It may be easy to lose track of the maintenance, but when you are concerned about the safety of your loved ones, you just can’t take that risk.
-Instead of leaving the safety of your family to chance, with an All-in-One Security System you can be notified when it is time to check and change the batteries for your smoke detectors, with a simple reminder from your monitoring company, or from your phone.
+It may be easy to lose track of the maintenance, but when you are concerned about the safety of your loved ones, you can’t take that risk.
+Instead of leaving the safety of your family to chance, with an All-in-One Security System you can be notified when it is time to check and change the batteries for your smoke detectors, with a simple reminder from your home monitoring security systems, or your phone.

 Teach Your Family about Fire preparedness